cssninjaStudio/tairo/layers/documentation/content/documentation/60.reference/2.forms/autocomplete.md

 title: Label:float
 demo: '#examples/autocomplete/label-float.vue'
 ---
-Autocompletes can have a material design style floating label using the `labelFloat` prop.
+Autocomplete can have a material design style floating label using the `labelFloat` prop.
 ::